ringcentral/engage-voice-api-docs/docs/users/agents/getting-started.md

 <div class="jumbotron pt-1">
   <h3 class="display-5">Getting Started with Agents</h3>
-  <p class="lead">The Engage Voice API gives developers the ability to manage and sync agents with your own systems.</p>
+  <p class="lead">The RingCX API gives developers the ability to manage and sync agents with your own systems.</p>
   <p>Get started using a Quick Start in any of the following languages:</p>
   <a href="quick-start/node/" class="btn btn-light qs-link">Javascript &raquo;</a>
   <a href="quick-start/php/" class="btn btn-light qs-link">PHP &raquo;</a>